PCMDI/CMEC/ilamb.md

 land surface processes.
 Building upon past model evaluation studies, described below, the goals of ILAMB are to:

-1. develop internationally accepted benchmarks for land model performance,
+<li> develop internationally accepted benchmarks for land model performance, </li>

 2. promote the use of these benchmarks by the international community for model intercomparison,